Coez

-Silvano Albanese (born 11 July 1983), known professionally as Coez, is an Italian rapper.
+Silvano Albanese (born 11 July 1983), known professionally as Coez, is an Italian singer-songwriter and rapper.

 Career

 Born in Nocera Inferiore, in the province of Salerno, Coez grew up in Rome.
 He studied comedy at Scuola Cinematografica and his first musical project was Circolo Vizioso in collaboration with Franz and Nicco, a hip hop collective called “Circolo Vizioso” (meaning “Vicious Cycle” in English).
 After a self-titled mixtape, he released his first official release Terapia produced by Ford 78 and Sine.

 In 2007, he met Lucci and Bruno Cannavicci (better known as Snais), who were members of the band Unabombers, and with addition of Franz and Nicco from Circolo Vizioso days, the five formed the collective Brokenspeakers.
-The formation had great success all over Italy even opening for Busta Rhymes.
+The formation had great success all over Italy, most notably opening for Busta Rhymes.

 In parallel with working with the Brokenspeakers, Coez took a solo career and in 2009 released his solo album Figlio di nessuno that also included collaborations with Lucci, Hube, Nicco & Franz, Julia and Supremo73.
 In November 2011, he released the mixtape Fenomeno mixed with DJ Sine.
 Coez's first big commercially successful solo single was "Nella casa" followed by the album Non erano fiori on the Carosello Records and in collaboration with Riccardo Sinigallia.
 The album reached the Top 10 of the official Italian Albums Chart.
 He was also featured as a newcomer artist in the Music Summer Festival.
 In 2014, he collaborated with Gemitaiz & MadMan and in September 2015, he released Niente che non va with the single "La rabbia dei secondi" from the album.
 On 5 May 2017 he released his fourth solo album, Faccio un casino reaching #2 on the Italian Albums Chart.
 It was certified gold.
 The title track made it to the Top 10 on the Italian Singles Chart with a second track "La musica non c'è" topping the Italian Singles Chart making it his first #1 hit in Italy.
 Faccio un casino was nominated for IMPALA's European Album of the Year Award.